timarenz/docker-envoy-consul/README.md

 ## Usage

-This Docker images including both Consul and Envoy are a good way to run Envoy proxies on bare-metal, VMs or system where the sidecar proxies are not or can not be injected automatically.
+This Docker images including both Consul and Envoy and is a good way to run Envoy proxies on bare-metal, VMs or system where the sidecar proxies are not or can not be injected automatically.
 Also, as per [Consul version 1.8](https://www.hashicorp.com/blog/announcing-hashicorp-consul-1-8/), they can be used to run Ingress and Terminating Gateways.

 More information about the general usage can be found in the Consul Connect Envoy documentation: <https://www.consul.io/docs/commands/connect/envoy>